wylited/wylinotes/notes.old/Biology/Living Organisms/Humans/Heart.md

 ## The Heart.

 The heart has four chambers — two on top and two on bottom.
-The bottom ones are ventricles, the top ones are atriums.
+The bottom ones are ventricles, the top ones are atrium.

 - The **tricuspid valve** separates the right atrium from the right ventricle.
 - The **mitral valve** separates the left atrium from the left ventricle.